Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Jerry/0 - Overview.md

 ## Ratings

-I rather both user and root a 1 for difficulty.
+I rated both user and root a 1 for difficulty.
 The exploit was arguably even simpler than Blue and Legacy, at least by hand - while it wasn't a case of just firing off a metasploit module, uploading a shell and triggering it by simply visiting the URL is much simpler than manually editing an exploit.
 There was also no privesc involved.

 # Tags